SDS Update And Revision Services

 When it is possible and available, it would be useful for us to get the following information:

-• Country of the destination market
+• Country of destination market

-• Any new or revised information in formulation, physicochemical properties, toxicology, risk measures etc., that you consider critical and should be included in the updated version.
+• Any new or revised information in formulation, physicochemical properties, toxicology, risk measures, etc., that you consider critical and should be included in the updated version.

 In cases where SDS updating is legally compulsory, the SDS must be updated without undue delay once it meets the criteria specified by the regulation.
 For substances that are subjected to EU-REACH, it is important to check if they fall into the scope of Article 31(9) of REACH about SDS updating obligation.
 For example, when a substance is included in the candidate list of SVHC, the current safety data sheet shall be updated in section 15 to show the identification of the substance as an SVHC.